cxiao/hashdb-bn/README.md

 The name of the enum type created (by default `hashdb_strings`) can be changed in Binary Ninja's settings, under _HashDB > HashDB Enum Name_.

+### Keyboard shortcuts

+Keyboard shortcuts can be set for this plugin's commands from Binary Ninja's Keybindings interface (_Edit > Preferences > Keybindings_).
+The command list can be filtered to show only the HashDB plugin's commands by searching `HashDB` in the Keybindings search box.

+The plugin currently does not ship with any keyboard shortcuts set by default.

 ## Installation

 This plugin can be installed via either: